Ekman/Nightingale-Docker/README.md

 ### Ports

-Open UDP port `8211` and TCP port `8888` on your router and forward them to the hosting server/computer.
+Open UDP port `7777` on your router and forward it to the hosting server/computer.

 ### Volumes